stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (sbagdi-stat6250): Why is it important to explicitly list output columns?
 Which statement, if not the Keep statement, can be used to list columns to keep in output?
 - *Answer* (sbagdi-stat6250): It is considered best practice to explicitly list output column, so that the code is more self-documenting.
 The drop statement can also be used to list the columns to keep in output.
 - *Question* (asharda-stat6250): In addition to variable names what does a PDV also keep track of?
+- *Answer* (asharda-stat6250):the PDV is one of SAS' main features since it allows SAS to read datasets from disk one record at a time, meaning that arbitrarily large datasets can be processed.

 [adv_recipe_for_creating_analytic_datasets Week 5 Recipe]
 - *Question* (cli19-stat6250): Aside from differences in number of lines of code or required disk space, how can one decide whether SAS procedures or PROC SQL is the better option?
+- *Answer* (asharda-stat6250):proc sql loads all data into memory, rather than loading records one-by-one from disk like a data step, so only datasets that can fit into memory can be processed with proc sql.
 - *Question* (jcanfield3-stat6250): What are some other uses of proc sql?
 - *Answer* (jcanfield3-stat6250): Proq Sql can be used to "retrieve and manipulate data that is stored in tables or views; create tables, views, and indexes on columns in tables; create SAS macro variables that contain values from rows in a query's result; add or modify the data values in a table’s columns or insert and delete rows.
 You can also modify the table itself by adding, modifying, or dropping columns; and send DBMS-specific SQL statements to a database management system (DBMS) and retrieve DBMS data".
 - *Question* (akrishnamurthy-stat6250): What is the function of PROC SQL statement?
 Can larger datasets be processed with PROC SQL ?